Patriot Flags Of The American Revolutionary War

 As the Americans of the 1770s began to form ideas of gaining their independence from the mother country of Great Britain, and their sense of loyalty to her began to diminish; the need for colors that reflected their burgeoning new identity became evident.
 It should be remembered that, at least initially, quite a number of the delegates to the Continental Congress advocated maintaining a cordial relationship with Great Britain.
 The Olive Branch Petition was evidence of this desire by many to not sever the apron strings immediately.
 It was only after King George III’s refusal to take into consideration any of the colonists’ concerns that an absolute severance of the ties to England was even considered by the Patriots.
 It can therefore be understood why the first colors to be created by the Patriots included the Union Jack in their designs.
-The distinctive pattern of the Union Jack tended to be inserted in the canton (i.e. the upper left quarter), on a field of red.
+The distinctive pattern of the Union Jack had been inserted in the canton (i.e. the upper left quarter), on a field of red during the reign of Queen Anne.
+It has generally been called the British Red Ensign.
 And in some cases, the word ‘Liberty’ in white letters was added to the field of red.

 The Patriots’ colors started out with the stripes.
 A date when the stripes were first chosen to form the field of the design of the Patriots’ colors cannot be pinpointed with accuracy.
 David Hackett Fischer, in his book, Liberty And Freedom, states that the “Union Flag” of the Sons of Liberty, was seen in Boston as early as 1773.
 In the caption of an illustration of a Liberty Flag, the date of 1765-66 suggests an earlier beginning.
 Edward W. Richardson, in his book, Standards And Colors Of The American Revolution, stated that the vertical stripes of the Sons of Liberty flag probably were inspired by Paul Revere’s engraving (of Ben Franklin’s sketch) of the snake cut into nine parts representing the, then, un-united colonies.
 That engraving was not published until 1774.
 Whether the Sons of Liberty flag was based on the Revere engraving, and whether it was in use as early as 1765, when the Sons of Liberty were organized cannot be confirmed.